Finite entropy translating solitons in slabs: Preliminaries and Background

 \begin{Definition} From now on, we will therefore also refer to translators as $g$-minimal surfaces.
 The associated geometric quantities will be indexed accordingly, e.g. $\mathcal{H}^2_g(\cdot)$ will denote the two-dimensional Hausdorff measure associated to Ilmanen's metric on $\R^3$. \end{Definition}

 \begin{Definition} Let $\Omega$ be a subset of $P_v=[v]^\perp.$ The set is called the cylinder over $\Omega$ in the direction of $v.$ \end{Definition}

-Stability of translating vertical graphs was observed in Shahriyari's paper \cite[Theorem 2.5]{Shahriyari}.
-In fact we will be making extensive use of the stronger $g$-area minimizing properties of graphs in general direction via the next lemma, which is a consequence of a general result by B. Solomon \cite{Solomon}. \begin{Lemma} Let $\Sigma={\rm Graph}_{(v,\Omega)}[u]$ be a complete connected translating graph.
-Then, $\Sigma$ is $g-$area minimizing in $\Omega\times_v\R.$ Furthermore, if $\Omega$ is a strip, then $\Sigma$ is $g-$area minimizing in $\R^3.$ \end{Lemma} \begin{proof} See \cite[Corollary 1.1]{Solomon} or \cite[Appendix A]{HMW-1} for the proof. \end{proof}
+Stability of translating vertical graphs was observed in Shahriyari paper \cite[Theorem 2.5]{Sha15}.
+In fact we will be making extensive use of the stronger $g$-area minimizing properties of graphs in general direction via the next lemma, which is inspired in a general result by B. Solomon \cite{Sol89}. \begin{Lemma} Let $\Sigma={\rm Graph}_{(v,\Omega)}[u]$ be a complete connected translating graph.
+Then, $\Sigma$ is $g-$area minimizing in $\R^3.$ \end{Lemma} \begin{proof} See \cite[Corollary 1.1]{Sol89} or \cite[Appendix A]{HMW22-1} for the proof. \end{proof}

 Along the paper we will make use of the following compactness theorem which shall be a fundamental tool in the proof of several results.

 \begin{Theorem}[Compactness] Let $\Sigma$ be a complete, embedded translating soliton with finite genus and finite entropy and let $\{p_i\}$ be a sequence in $\R^3$.